Priya-anandhan/tnsdc-genAI/README.md

-# Generating Realistic Number Digits with DCGAN
+# Image generation using DCGAN

 This project aims to develop a model using deep learning techniques, specifically DCGAN (Deep Convolutional Generative Adversarial Network), to generate realistic images of number digits resembling the distribution of the MNIST dataset.